marp-team/marp/website/blog/2019-05-10-the-story-of-marp-next/the-story-of-marp-next.md

 [<img src="https://raw.githubusercontent.com/marp-team/marp-vscode/master/images/screenshot.png" width="600" />][marp vscode]

 It was realized because VS Code is using the same Markdown engine (markdown-it) as Marpit framework.
+In future, we want to add PDF export from Marp CLI to use as like as the old Marp application.

 [marp vscode]: https://marketplace.visualstudio.com/items?itemName=marp-team.marp-vscode

 ## Marp for React / Vue

 Marp's blazing fast live-preview is not only for ours!
-We are planning to provide Marp renderer component into React and Vue.
+We provide Marp renderer component into React and Vue.
 Especially, Marp React would become to the base of the future of Marp Web.

 # Migration plan